~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 A hymn in E Minor sang in fugue, tiny tiny Trossle.

-An ocean wide it brings you down, its gruesome core is homeward bound.
+An ocean wide it brings you down, its gruesome core inversely bound.

-So let go, give up the fight, and love will be your guiding might
+So just let go, give up the fight, and Love will bring your Guiding Light

 tiny tiny Trossle.